d23monkey/mod-emblem-transfer/README.md

 - AzerothCore v1.0.1+

+## Notice:

 Due to the uniquiness of the module you will get this message on the worldconsole, but nothing is broken.
-It is due to the npc not exactly having a gossip menu in the database, the script handles the gossip menu because of the additional locales.
+It is due to the npc not exactly having a gossip menu in the database.

 ![image](https://user-images.githubusercontent.com/16887899/154384533-85fe6663-5aef-4b9e-b7b5-e494cc693033.png)